 Via North Africa, we’ve now reached France.
 While northern France is associated with European cuisine, southern France is very much a part of the Mediterranean region.

 That leads up quite nicely to ratatouille.
 This flavorsome vegetable stew is one of the hallmarks of French cuisine, and it’s loved across the globe.

 Ratatouille comes from Nice.
 The first recipes date back to 1877, but the modern recipe gained fame during the 1930s.

-This ratatouille is built on a rich base of tomato stew.
-Slices or chunks of eggplant, bell peppers, and zucchini provide vibrant colors and fresh flavors.
+This ratatouille is built on a rich base of tomato stew, to which slices or chunks of eggplant, bell peppers, and zucchini are added.